MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 Talking points look at the inbox of the signed-in user for emails from the contact list that includes conversational topics relating to sports, entertainment, and health.​

 **How is my privacy protected?​**<br>
-User privacy is safeguarded because only emails from the signed-in user’s mailbox are shown.
+User privacy is safeguarded because only emails from the signed-in user's mailbox are shown.
 A colleague won't be able to see those same talking points unless they were also a recipient of that email.​

 **How long will it take for results to appear?​**<br>
 It takes a few seconds to display the results.​